-A teacher is eligible to be considered for recall to a vacant position if the teacher is certified and qualified to fill the position as determined and defined by the District and has not been rated "Ineffective" on their most recent evaluation.
+A teacher is eligible to be considered for recall to a vacant position if the teacher is certified and qualified to fill the position as determined and defined by the District.
 It is the teacher's responsibility to maintain their certification and to promptly provide documentation of the certification and qualification status to the District.